ThePhrozenKeep/D2MOO/doc/AdvancedBuildAndRun.md

 ## "Open Folder" and Visual Studio Code

-It is also possible to use *Visual Studio* "Open folder" feature or *Visual Studio Code*, however you will need to configure [`Launch.vs.json`](https://learn.microsoft.com/en-us/cpp/build/configure-cmake-debugging-sessions?view=msvc-170#launchvsjson-reference) manually, which is **not practical**.
+It is also possible to use *Visual Studio* "Open folder" feature or *Visual Studio Code*, however you will need to configure [`Launch.vs.json`](https://learn.microsoft.com/en-us/cpp/build/configure-cmake-debugging-sessions?view=msvc-170#launchvsjson-reference) manually, which is **not practical nor recommended** .

 # Running in Visual Studio